codingnutty/Pixie/README.md

 This project was amazing in that it was the first web app that I built which used an API.
 Through this project, I solidified my understanding of RESTful routes and AJAX.

-#### What I Would Change

-In the future I hope to revise Pixie so that a user can simply input the name of a city or a zipcode in order to view all the photos in that location.
-I was originally thinking of using the Google Reverse Geocoding API in order to accomplish this, and I would love to integrate that feature when I have time.